 With Homebridge installed on your Raspberry Pi, you can now access its web interface.
 This web interface allows you to control all aspects of the software without physical access to your Pi.

 1. To access the web interface, we will need to know the IP address of our Raspberry Pi.

-You can get the local IP address of your Raspberry Pi by running the following command.
+You can get the local IP address of your Raspberry Pi easily by using the hostname command in the terminal.

 2. In your favorite web browser, go to the following address.

 [RASPBERRYPIIPADDRESS]” with the IP address you retrieved in the previous step.